me60714/Projects/README.md

 # Projects

-Here are some projects that I used to practice my programming skills.
+Here are some projects in that I practice my programming skills.